-All organisations involved with children and young people in Scotland are working towards the same aims – to ensure that all Scotland’s children are safe, healthy, achieving, nurtured, active, respected & responsible and included.
+All organisations involved with children and young people in Scotland are working towards the same aims – to make sure all Scotland’s children are safe, healthy, achieving, nurtured, active, respected and responsible and included.
 Young carers have just the same rights as other children and young people.

 The law says that local authorities have a duty to assess the needs of young carers to find out if they need any help.
 The Community Care and Health Act (Scotland) 2002 says they are entitled to an assessment whether or not the person they look after is being assessed for community care services.
 Young carers can also get an assessment as “a child in need” under the Children Act (Scotland) 1995.
 Social work may also assess the needs of the person being cared for and find them more help if they need it.

-If you are a young carer, or know someone who is, you can contact your local social work office to ask for an assessment.
+If you're a young carer, or know someone who is, you can contact your local social work office to ask for an assessment.